Eating out in Monaco can be expencive

 Favorite thing: Designed in 1978 by Charles Garnier, architect of the Paris Opera and set in formal gardens, the Casino gives a splendid view over Monaco.
 The lavish interior is still decorated in Belle Epoque style, recalling an era when this was the rendez-vous of Russian Grand Dukes, English lords and other adventurers.

-The Prince's Palace is open to the public from June to September (9.30am to 6.30pm), in October (from 10am to 5pm) and closed from November to May.
+Favorite thing: The Prince's Palace is open to the public from June to September (9.30am to 6.30pm), in October (from 10am to 5pm) and closed from November to May.

 You can visit many sights such as the Italian-style Gallery with frescoes by 16th-century Genovese artists, depicting mythological scenes; the Louis XV Salon, a marvel of blue and gold harmony; The Mazarin Salon, paneled in polychrome wood with arabesque motifs; the Throne Room, containing a large Renaissance fireplace where historic festivals have been held since the 16th century; The Main Quadrangle, paved with 3 million white and colored pebbles forming beautiful patterns with its Carrara marble staircase.